-For contracts entered on or after January 1, 2019, the Group assesses whether the contract is, or contains, a lease.
+The Group assesses whether the contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 To assess whether a contract conveys the right to control the use of an identified asset for a period of time, the Group assesses whether, throughout the period of use, has both of the following:

-(a) the right to obtain substantially all of the economic benefits from use of the identified asset; and(b) the right to direct the use of the identified asset.
+- (a) the right to obtain substantially all of the economic benefits from use of the identified asset; and - (b) the right to direct the use of the identified asset.